Skip to main content

 Full Practice Authority

-Nurse practitioners have more opportunity and freedom to practice to the fullest extent of their education and training in Massachusetts because it is a full practice authority state.
+Nurse practitioners have greater opportunity and freedom to practice to the fullest extent of their education and training in Massachusetts because it is a full-practice-authority state.

-The American Association of Nurse Practitioners states, “Full Practice Authority is the authorization of nurse practitioners to evaluate patients, diagnose, order, and interpret diagnostic tests, and initiate and manage treatments — including prescribing medications — under the exclusive licensure authority of the state board of nursing.”
+The American Association of Nurse Practitioners (AANP) states: “Full Practice Authority is the authorization of nurse practitioners to evaluate patients, diagnose, order, and interpret diagnostic tests, and initiate and manage treatments — including prescribing medications — under the exclusive licensure authority of the state board of nursing.”

 Image